rolandbernard/parsed/README.md

 This branch uses Parsed to generate the parser required for parsing the grammar.
 The parser is defined by the grammar in `src/parser/parsed.grammar`.
-Unfortunately the grammar for the inline code segments can currently not be represented completely.
-(Or at least I can't think of a way to do so.)
-Error messages are also not as informative in this version.
+Error messages are not as informative in this version.

 Parsed
 ======